 Business of the Year: Service Provider

-Any establishment that sells a service rather than a product, such as banks, brokerages, financial services, hair salons, spas, business service centers, travel agencies, and generally speaking, telecommunications retailers.
+This award will recognize a business that provides/sells a service rather than a product, such as banks, brokerages, financial services, hair salons, spas, business service centers, travel agencies, etc.

 Business of the Year: Arts

-This award honors a Arts and Culture business or institution that has contributed significantly to the Arts in the community.
+This award honors an Arts and Culture business or institution that has contributed significantly to the Arts in the community.

 Business of the Year: Restaurant

 This award honors a Restaurant that maintains high customer satisfaction and has proven themselves this year.